William M. Brown Sells 85,162 Shares of L3Harris Technologies, Inc. (NYSE:LHX) Stock

-L3Harris Technologies, Inc. (NYSE:LHX) insider William M. Brown sold 85,162 shares of the firm’s stock in a transaction that occurred on Friday, September 3rd.
-The stock was sold at an average price of $231.99, for a total transaction of $19,756,732.38.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
+L3Harris Technologies, Inc. (NYSE:LHX) insider William M. Brown sold 85,162 shares of the stock in a transaction on Monday, September 13th.
+The stock was sold at an average price of $229.19, for a total value of $19,518,278.78.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.

-L3Harris Technologies (NYSE:LHX) last posted its quarterly earnings data on Tuesday, August 3rd.
-The company reported $3.26 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $3.18 by $0.08.
-The firm had revenue of $4.67 billion for the quarter, compared to analysts’ expectations of $4.62 billion.
+L3Harris Technologies (NYSE:LHX) last issued its quarterly earnings data on Tuesday, August 3rd.
+The company reported $3.26 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $3.18 by $0.08.
+The firm had revenue of $4.67 billion during the quarter, compared to analysts’ expectations of $4.62 billion.
 L3Harris Technologies had a net margin of 8.17% and a return on equity of 12.60%.
-The business’s quarterly revenue was up 5.0% on a year-over-year basis.
-During the same quarter last year, the company posted $2.83 EPS.
-Analysts predict that L3Harris Technologies, Inc. will post 13.03 earnings per share for the current year.
+L3Harris Technologies’s revenue for the quarter was up 5.0% on a year-over-year basis.
+During the same period in the prior year, the company posted $2.83 earnings per share.
+On average, sell-side analysts anticipate that L3Harris Technologies, Inc. will post 13.03 EPS for the current year.

+A number of hedge funds have recently added to or reduced their stakes in the business.
+Commonwealth Equity Services LLC boosted its holdings in L3Harris Technologies by 9.0% during the first quarter.
+Commonwealth Equity Services LLC now owns 58,572 shares of the company’s stock valued at $11,871,000 after acquiring an additional 4,843 shares during the period.
+Los Angeles Capital Management LLC boosted its holdings in L3Harris Technologies by 379.7% during the first quarter.
+Los Angeles Capital Management LLC now owns 5,982 shares of the company’s stock valued at $1,212,000 after acquiring an additional 4,735 shares during the period.
+Bridges Investment Management Inc. bought a new stake in L3Harris Technologies during the first quarter valued at about $543,000.
+Lakeview Capital Partners LLC boosted its holdings in L3Harris Technologies by 192.7% during the first quarter.
+Lakeview Capital Partners LLC now owns 7,595 shares of the company’s stock valued at $531,000 after acquiring an additional 5,000 shares during the period.
+Finally, Interchange Capital Partners LLC boosted its holdings in L3Harris Technologies by 533.7% during the first quarter.
+Interchange Capital Partners LLC now owns 1,204 shares of the company’s stock valued at $414,000 after acquiring an additional 1,014 shares during the period.
+Institutional investors own 80.54% of the company’s stock.

-Several research firms recently commented on LHX.
-Raymond James raised their price objective on shares of L3Harris Technologies from $230.00 to $250.00 and gave the stock an “outperform” rating in a report on Wednesday, August 4th.
-Wells Fargo & Company raised their price objective on shares of L3Harris Technologies from $225.00 to $240.00 and gave the stock an “equal weight” rating in a report on Wednesday, August 4th.
-Susquehanna raised their price objective on shares of L3Harris Technologies from $244.00 to $270.00 and gave the stock a “positive” rating in a report on Wednesday, August 4th.
-Credit Suisse Group raised their price objective on shares of L3Harris Technologies from $243.00 to $254.00 and gave the stock an “outperform” rating in a report on Wednesday, August 4th.
-Finally, Susquehanna Bancshares raised their price target on shares of L3Harris Technologies from $244.00 to $270.00 and gave the company a “positive” rating in a report on Wednesday, August 4th.
+LHX has been the subject of several research reports.
+Credit Suisse Group boosted their price target on L3Harris Technologies from $243.00 to $254.00 and gave the stock an “outperform” rating in a research report on Wednesday, August 4th.
+Susquehanna increased their target price on L3Harris Technologies from $244.00 to $270.00 and gave the stock a “positive” rating in a research note on Wednesday, August 4th.
+Susquehanna Bancshares increased their target price on L3Harris Technologies from $244.00 to $270.00 and gave the stock a “positive” rating in a research note on Wednesday, August 4th.
+Morgan Stanley lowered L3Harris Technologies from an “overweight” rating to an “equal weight” rating and set a $238.00 target price on the stock. in a research report on Wednesday, August 11th.
+Finally, Wells Fargo & Company upped their target price on L3Harris Technologies from $225.00 to $240.00 and gave the company an “equal weight” rating in a report on Wednesday, August 4th.
 Seven investment analysts have rated the stock with a hold rating and nine have given a buy rating to the company.
-According to MarketBeat, L3Harris Technologies currently has a consensus rating of “Buy” and an average price target of $233.77.
+According to data from MarketBeat.com, L3Harris Technologies has a consensus rating of “Buy” and a consensus price target of $233.77.

-Institutional investors have recently bought and sold shares of the company.
-Dimensional Fund Advisors LP raised its position in L3Harris Technologies by 2.2% in the 4th quarter.
-Dimensional Fund Advisors LP now owns 819,395 shares of the company’s stock worth $154,873,000 after purchasing an additional 17,580 shares during the period.
-Meeder Asset Management Inc. raised its position in L3Harris Technologies by 61.4% in the 1st quarter.
-Meeder Asset Management Inc. now owns 1,848 shares of the company’s stock worth $375,000 after purchasing an additional 703 shares during the period.
-Ziegler Capital Management LLC raised its position in L3Harris Technologies by 7.7% in the 1st quarter.
-Ziegler Capital Management LLC now owns 2,498 shares of the company’s stock worth $506,000 after purchasing an additional 178 shares during the period.
-Greenleaf Trust raised its position in L3Harris Technologies by 16.4% in the 1st quarter.
-Greenleaf Trust now owns 2,891 shares of the company’s stock worth $586,000 after purchasing an additional 407 shares during the period.
-Finally, LSV Asset Management raised its position in L3Harris Technologies by 120.1% in the 1st quarter.
-LSV Asset Management now owns 74,387 shares of the company’s stock worth $15,076,000 after purchasing an additional 40,583 shares during the period.
-Hedge funds and other institutional investors own 80.54% of the company’s stock.

 L3Harris Technologies, Inc engages in the provision of defense and commercial technologies across air, land, sea, space and cyber domains.
 It operates through the following segments: Integrated Mission Systems; Space and Airborne Systems; Communication Systems; and Aviation Systems.
 The Integrated Mission Systems segment consists of multi-mission ISR and communication systems; integrated electrical and electronic systems for maritime platforms; and advanced electro-optical and infrared solutions.